ewier/OX_ML_task/README.md

   - utils.py : contains functions used to prepare data (zad 1)

 Running the solution:
 The file main.py contains function main that runs the solution.
-Running the file will cause the results to be shown on the terminal.
+Before running the file, please add the datafile covtype.data to the catalogue (it was too large to be uploaded to the repository).
+Having done that, running the file will cause the results to be shown on the terminal.

 Important note:
 Unfortunately, due to limited time, I've been unable to complete all of the tasks.
 My solution covers tasks 1, 2, 3, and part of task 4.